mellen-code/confiDance/README.md

     - I enjoyed digging into MongoDB aggregation to pull Dashboard's weekly numbers
     - Reinforced how useful MVC is when working with multiple features
     - Great learnings on how to incorporate Google OAuth in testing and deployment environments
     - I purposely didn't use a Materialize template for this project, so I could get hands-on with the template.
-Will like to experience working with a template on a future project.
+Would like to experience working with a template on a future project.